 A representative CKM project includes a collaboration on an institutional health informatics initiative.
 In support of VUMC’s EpicLeap project encompassing replacement of clinical and administrative software, CKM has been engaged since February 2015 in an initiative to capture and translate into human readable form clinical decision support rules residing in a number of VUMC clinical systems.
 The CKM team is working with HealthIT to understand, extract, and organize clinical decision support content from the existing clinical systems for reuse within Epic and also for future/additional clinical systems.
 The Clinical Support Knowledge Acquisition and Archival Tool (CS-KAAT), built by CKM, provides an environment for rich metadata describing the rules, enables discovery of linkages between rules, and allows for documentation of supporting evidence (both literature-based and local decisions).

 Building on the team’s expertise in developing and evaluating patient-targeted materials and experience integrating content into clinical systems, CKM also conducts research addressing the myriad of social and behavioral determinants that impact patient health outcomes.
 Under Dr. Giuse’s leadership, the CKM collaborated with the University of California, San Francisco to evaluate of a panel of measures recommended by an Institute of Medicine (IOM) committee for capturing patient data on the social and behavioral determinants of health in the clinical setting.
 The IOM committee carefully considered and selected a panel of measures to recommend for clinical use based on their relevance to healthcare, proven validation, and ease of implementation; building upon this work, the CKM performed the necessary evaluation on the feasibility of administering the identified measures as a combined panel.
-The goal of this important work was to provide a proven measure to allow clinicians to understand and address social and behavioral influences on patient health, and the study’s results have been published in the American Journal of Preventive Medicine.
+The goal of this important work was to provide a proven measure to allow clinicians to understand and address social and behavioral influences on patient health, and the study’s results have been published in two papers in the American Journal of Preventive Medicine.